-This submission has been prepared in response to the Productivity Commission's Interim report number 5 - September 2022.
-The Interim report rightly highlights the importance of "getting evidence-based practice into classrooms... and the efficient use of the limited resources available to maximise learning opportunities."
+This submission has been prepared in response to the Productivity Commission's Interim Report - Review of the National School Reform Agreement.
 The aim of this submission is to draw the attention of the Productivity Commission to the work of the Monash Q Project, and what it has found about using research well in education, and the use of research in Australian schools.

-We provide a brief overview of the Monash Q Project, an outline of our key findings in relation to the Commission's work (in relation to this Inquiry and the Interim Report - National School Reform Agreement), and a summary of our overall recommendations.
+We provide a brief overview of the Monash Q Project, an outline of our key findings in relation to the Commission's work (in relation to this report and the Productivity Commission's Interim report number 5 - September 2022), and a summary of our overall recommendations.